felix-gradr/LLM-test/auto_progress.md

-UTC 2025-07-19T15:22:18.820718 | task: Here are three small, high-leverage tasks you can tackle next to drive the system forward: | status: error: name '__file__' is not defined
+UTC 2025-07-19T15:26:13.339540 | task: Here are three bite-sized, high-impact tasks that will kick-start your long-term strategy and enforce “no repeats” by logging exactly what changed each run: | status: ok